adaltas/node-nikita/doc/index.md

 `exec` `execute([goptions], options, callback)`
 -----------------------------------------------
-Run a command locally or with ssh if the `host` is provided.
-Global options is optional and is used in case where options is defined as an array of multiple commands.
-Note, `opts` inherites all the properties of `goptions`.
+Run a command locally or with ssh if `host` or `ssh` is provided.

-`goptions`            Global options includes:

-*   `parallel`    Wether the command are run in sequential, parallel or limited concurrent mode.
-See the `node-each` documentation for more details.
-Default to sequential (false).

-`options`           Include all conditions as well as:
+`options`           Command options include:

 *   `cmd`           String, Object or array; Command to execute.
 *   `env`           Environment variables, default to `process.env`.